Use of third-party apps for tenancy transactions

 Paying rent using a third-party rent app

-Tenants should be aware that using a third-party rent payment app may result in them incurring costs, such as fees.
+Tenants should check whether using a third-party rent payment app (if they choose to do so) will result in any additional costs or fees.

 Renting apps and privacy

-In making decisions about the use of third-party apps for transactions with prospective tenants and tenants, agents, landlords and providers of third-party rental applications should ensure they comply with Federal privacy laws if they are bound by them.
-Agents must also not use or disclose confidential information (including personal information) unless the client or customer authorises this use, or it is otherwise required by law.
+Under the Property and Stock Agents Regulation 2022, agents must also not use or disclose confidential information (including personal information) unless the client or customer authorises this use, or it is otherwise required by law.

 The Fair Trading Commissioner's guidance provides more information about these requirements, as well as other guidance on dealing with personal information from tenancy applicants and tenants.
 Providers of third-party rental apps should also consider this guidance.